Sigma-Delta Neural Network Conversion on Loihi 2: Results

 \subsection{Model Accuracy}

 The MobileNetV2 teacher model achieved a mean-average precision (mAP) of 0.72, while our knowledge-distilled student model (YOLO-KP) reached a higher mAP of 0.74.
 This performance improvement is notable considering that YOLO-KP without knowledge distillation never exceeded 0.6 mAP in our experiments.
 The comparable parameter count between YOLO-KP and MobileNetV2 likely contributed to the student model's ability to effectively leverage the teacher's representations.
 After quantization, the accuracy decreased modestly to 0.62 mAP.
 These results were calculated across our complete test set of 58 videos containing 18,214 frames.
 For context, the authors of the multi-sensor drone dataset reported mAP values ranging from 0.58 to 0.84 depending on target distance when using a larger, full-precision model~\cite{samaras_deep_2019}.
+For PilotNet, performance is evaluated using mean squared error (MSE) and the configuration with threshold 0 achieves the lowest MSE of 0.0278.